matheusgleizer/whack-a-mole/README.md

 # Whack-A-Mole

-A funny recreation of the emblematic game Whack-A-Mole.
+The emblematic game Whack-A-Mole now with a new target.
+Have fun :)

 This game was written in Vanilla JavaScript, HTML and CSS.